The fall opening of colleges: Upheaval, pandemic weirdness and a fragile stability

 Across America, though, many are still at home or living with friends away from campus and attending class remotely.

 As of early September, 34 percent of 1,442 four-year colleges and universities tracked by researchers at Davidson College were teaching fully or primarily in person.
 Another 37 percent were teaching fully or primarily online.
-Most others took a combined approach known as “hybrid.”
+Most others took a combined approach known as “hybrid” learning.
 The researchers also found that public community colleges were more likely than four-year schools to be operating online.

 For higher education leaders, these are extraordinarily difficult calls.
 They face competing and overlapping pressures from governors, governing boards, faculty, alumni, neighbors, parents and students.

-Every day they are checking caseloads on campus and surrounding communities and wondering whether they have enough funding to operate, enough hospital beds nearby to handle any surge in covid-19, and enough dorm or hotel rooms to isolate those who are infected and quarantine those who might be.
+Every day they are checking caseloads on campus and surrounding communities and wondering whether they have enough funding to operate, enough hospital beds nearby to handle any surge in cases, and enough dorm or hotel rooms to isolate those who are infected and quarantine those who might be.
 Parties at fraternity and sorority houses and other venues pose constant threats.
 Layered onto all that is the national debate over the wisdom of playing college football.

 “I have had many agonizing conversations” with school leaders about the pandemic, said Peter McPherson, president of the Association of Public and Land-grant Universities.
 “This has been one of the toughest sets of decisions that presidents have made in their careers.”